okta/okta-sdk-nodejs/README.md

   token: 'xYzabc', // Obtained from Developer Dashboard
   cacheStore: new MemoryStore({
     keyLimit: 100000,
-    expirationPoll: 15000
+    expirationPoll: true
   })
 });
 ```

-Configuration options:
+`MemoryStore` configuration options:

 * `keyLimit` - Max number of keys stored (default is 100000).
 The oldest keys are deleted as new keys are set.
-* `expirationPoll` - Time in ms to purge expired keys (default is 15000).
-Expired keys are usually removed on attempted retrieval.
-If a key isn't retrieved, it will remain in the cache forever.
-To prevent this, we periodically scan the entire store to remove expired keys.
-If you'd like to remove this poll, set it to `null`.
+* `expirationPoll` - The time, in milliseconds, between memory scans.
+If the value is *true*, a value of 15000 is used. (default is false, no scanning)

 #### Custom Storage